sdhar86/react_notes/react-components.md

 **Sandeep Experience**

-* Its easier to always use class components,
+* Its sometimes easier to always use class components, specially when working with Redux
-  * we can always generate a skeleton structure in ruby mine
+  * we can always generate a skeleton class structure in ruby mine/sublime
-  * we can prop types
+  * we can use prop types in class components
-  * we don't have to refactor id the component becomes more cimplicated.
+  * we don't have to refactor id the component becomes more complicated.

 **Note:**